Q: What is Amazon CloudWatch Contributor Insights?

 Q: How long can I view my Alarm history?

 Alarm history is available for 14 days.
-To view your alarm history, log in to CloudWatch in the AWS Management Console, choose Alarms from the menu at left, select your alarm, and click the History tab in the lower panel.
+To view your alarm history, log in to CloudWatch in the Amazon Web Services Management Console, choose Alarms from the menu at left, select your alarm, and click the History tab in the lower panel.
 There you will find a history of any state changes to the alarm as well as any modifications to the alarm configuration.